Matrix Normal PCA for Interpretable Dimension Reduction and Graphical Noise Modeling: Matrix Normal PCA

 \subsection{Model Interpretation}

-Intuitively, PCA can be interpreted as finding a linear manifold that minimizes the projection errors.
-Specifically, we rewrite the minimizing reconstruction errors form Eq. (\ref{eq:obj_pca}) of PCA as follows:

-where the summation terms are the Euclidean distance between sample vectors and the reconstruction vectors.
-However, computing Euclidean distance directly can be problematic.

-For example, we want to measure the distance between a point $x$ and a two-dimensional (2D) multivariate Gaussian $\mathcal{N}(\mu, \Sigma)$.
-The Euclidean distance $(x-\mu)^T(x-\mu)$ is a direct choice.
-As shown in Fig. \ref{fig:mdistance}(a), the Euclidean distance between the square and triangle points to the distribution centroid (cross mark) are equal.
-But the density of the multivariate Gaussian near the square point is smaller than that near the triangle point.
-Therefore, The square point to the center distance is intuitively farther than the triangle point.
-Mahalanobis distance is a proper measure for this situation:
+PCA aims at minimizing the reconstruction errors, which is measured by the sum of Euclidean distances between the data points $y_{i\cdot}$ and the reconstructed points $x_{i\cdot}W^T$.
+In particular, the objective function of PCA Eq. (\ref{eq:obj_pca}) can be rewritten as:

+Nevertheless, measuring the distance among points by Euclidean distance can be misleading, knowing that they are realizations of the anisotropic multivariate distribution.
+For example, as shown in Fig. \ref{fig:mdistance}a., there are three points $x_1$ (square), $x_2$ (cross mark) and $x_3$ (triangle) drawn from an anisotropic 2D normal distribution $\mathcal{N}(\mu, \Sigma)$ (the density is illustrated by the blue dots). $x_2$ is the center of the distribution.
+The Euclidean distance between $x_1$ and $x_2$ is equal to that between $x_2$ and $x_3$.
+This is misleading.
+Because the density of the distribution near $x_1$ is much lower than that near $x_3$.
+In a sense, the distance $x_1$ is farther from $x_2$ than $x_1$.
+Hence, Euclidean distance does not reflect the underlying random process $\mathcal{N}(\mu, \Sigma)$.
+Mahalanobis distance addresses this problem by utilizing the information of covariance:

-We transform the covariance of the multivariate Gaussian to the identity matrix by a linear transformation.
-Then the Mahalanobis distance is computed by the Euclidean distance in the transformed space.
-Fig. \ref{fig:mdistance}(b) shows that after the transformation, the square point is farther from the centroid in term of the Euclidean distance.
-MN-PCA can be regarded as minimizing the reconstruction errors over the generalized Mahalanobis distance.
-When the covariance in sample space is an identity matrix, i.e., $\Omega = I$, the reconstruction error of MN-PCA can be written as:
+which is equivalent to deform the anisotropic Gaussian to an isotropic Gaussian and then compute the Euclidean distance (Fig. \ref{fig:mdistance}b).
+MN-PCA can be regarded as minimizing the reconstruction error over the generalized Mahalanobis distance.
+When $\Omega = I$, the reconstruction error of MN-PCA has the Mahalanobis distance form:

-Note that $\Sigma$ is the covariance matrix in the feature space.
-Thus the terms in summation are exactly the Mahalanobis distance.
-When $\Sigma$ is an identity matrix, it is also a Mahalanobis distance:
+We have the similar result when $\Sigma = I$.
 Thus, we can regard MN-PCA as a minimization of the reconstruction error over the generalized Mahalaobis distance.
+MN-PCA transforms the matrix normal noise to isotropic noise and then applies PCA to the transformed data.
+The following theorem explains the rationale of MN-PCA: \begin{theorem} Suppose $Y=M+E$, where $M\in R^{n\times p}$ is the low-rank structure, and $E\sim \mathcal{MN}(\textbf{0}, \Omega, \Sigma)$ is the matrix normal noise.
+Assume that $Y$ is already centered for simplicity.
+If $\tr(\Omega)=n\sigma$ and $\tr(\Sigma)=p\sigma$, then the following inequality holds: